alexwine36/Portfolio/apps/portfolio/content/projects/portfolio/index.md

 ## Design

-I really liked the look of Glassmorphism and I wanted to try and implement some of that style into the design.
+I really liked the look of Glassmorphism and I wanted to try to implement some of that style into the design.
 For the frontend library I choose MUI because I have used it in the past and the ability to customize proved helpful during the design process.

 ## Site

 I chose to use Gatsby for the development of the site.
 Thanks to Gatsby sourcing content is a breeze.
-Content is sourced from Markdown and YAML files.
-Markdown is parsed using MDX so that I can augment markdown with React components for projects such as [360 Panos](/projects/360-panos).
-This also allowed adding images and graphs with text content.
+Content comes from Markdown and YAML files.
+Markdown then is parsed using MDX then it can be augmented with React components for projects such as [360 Panos](/projects/360-panos).
+This also allowed adding images and graphs within text content.
 For skills, a basic YAML file added allowed reading in skills with categories, ratings, and estimated start date.
 The general content setup is as follows.

 ```mermaid